raftael/react-intermidiate-challenges/README.md

 # React Intermediate Challenges
-This challenges are part of the candidates selections for the React intermidiate - advanced Bootcamp.
+These challenges are part of the candidates' selection for the intermediate and advanced  React Bootcamp.

 ## Instructions
-This is a mono repository which contains all the challenges that you have to accomplish.
-Please follow the next instructions.
+This is a mono repository that contains all the challenges that you have to accomplish.
+Follow these instructions:

-- Fork this repository.
+1. Fork this repository.
-- Each challenge contains its own README.md with instructions for particular challenge.
+2. Go to each challenge.
+3. Follow the corresponding README.md with instructions.

 ## Scores

-On each challenge you will see different scores criteria.

-On higher score, more probability to you to enter on the React Intermidiate Bootcamp.
+On each challenge, you will see different scores criteria.
+The higher score, the more probability you have to enter the React Intermediate Bootcamp.